Flash in film: Shawn Levy, David Dobkin

 Shortly after Goyer dropped out of the project, Shawn Levy was hired to direct on February 5, 2007.
 Levy intended for the film to be lighter in tone than Batman Begins and Superman Returns (2006).
 Additionally, he was to oversee the writing of a new draft, which was believed to use elements of Goyer's script.
 By October 2007, Levy departed from The Flash, due to his commitment to Night at the Museum: Battle of the Smithsonian (2009), and was replaced by David Dobkin; in November, Warner Bros. hired Craig Wright to script The Flash.

 While Dobkin initially stated that the film would still focus on Wally West, and would act as a spin-off to the then-upcoming Justice League film, it was later stated that the two films would have no connection.
 The Dark Knight (2008) producer Charles Roven revealed in January 2008 that, despite having both a writer and director, the project would be delayed due to the 2007–08 Writers Guild of America strike, which lasted from November 5, 2007, to February 12, 2008.

 Warner Bros. brought Batman producer Charles Roven aboard, with comic book writer Geoff Johns serving as a consult and co-writer.
 Johns created a new film treatment.
 Dan Mazeau was the screenwriter.

 Greg Berlanti

 In late February 2010, it was reported that the leading contender to helm The Flash was Greg Berlanti (who subsequently went on to introduce The Flash TV show).
 Warner Bros.
-Chairman and CEO Barry Meyer said they are getting close to giving the go-ahead for a movie.
-On June 9, 2010, Green Lantern writers Berlanti, Michael Green and Marc Guggenheim were hired to pen a treatment of the film.”
-The Flash script will apparently be based on the recent run by DC's Chief Creative Officer Geoff Johns.
+Chairman and CEO Barry Meyer said they are getting close to giving the go-ahead for a film.
+On June 9, 2010, Green Lantern writers Berlanti, Michael Green and Marc Guggenheim were hired to pen a treatment of the film."
+The Flash script would be based on the recent run by DC's chief creative officer Geoff Johns.
 Mazeau told Blastr.com that the studio are still actively developing the big screen take on the DC Comics' character and that the project is not dead yet.